 Device settings, item

-Enable enhanced video player, or through the Basic setting in on-screen menu (only in Android 5+).
+Video player type.
 Reload the app or refresh your screen layout to apply the change.

 Recommended video format